bparanj/crystal/programming/rails/code-searching.md

 2. Give it execute permissions with `chmod +x check_code_standards.sh`.
 3. Run the script in the terminal with `./check_code_standards.sh`.

 This script should be run from a directory that has access to the `src` directory containing the source files.
-Adjust the `SOURCE_DIR` variable as needed to point to the actual source files location.
+Adjust the `SOURCE_DIR` variable as needed to point to the  source files location.

 **Violations Caught**:
 - Use of tabs instead of spaces (coding standards may require spaces for indentation).